 - Balsamic vinegar or a squeeze of lemon can cut the oily taste of sardines.

-- Choose sardines packed in olive oil for an even higher omega 3 fatty acid boost.
+- Choose sardines packed in olive oil for a higher omega-3 fatty acid boost.

-- Throw some canned sardines into your salad for additional flavoring.
+- Add some canned sardines into your salad for additional flavoring.

 - Lightly pan fry sardines in olive oil.

 - Pair sardines with some mayonnaise and a dash of hot sauce.

 Sardines provide about two grams of omega-3s per three-ounce serving, making them one of the richest fish sources of omega-3s.
 Adults should aim to consume about eight ounces (two to three servings) of seafood per week.
 The best sources of heart-healthy omega-3s are in salmon, sardines, anchovies, herring, and trout.
 As an added bonus, these fish tend to be lower in mercury.
 The 2015-2020 Dietary Guidelines for Americans state that balanced diets that seafood are associated with reduced risk of heart disease and obesity.

 - “Sardines” via Love Seafood

 - “Omega-3 fatty acids in atherosclerosis and coronary artery disease” via National Library of Medicine

 - “Effect of long chain omega-3 polyunsaturated fatty acids on inflammation and metabolic markers in hypertensive and/or diabetic obese adults: a randomized controlled trial” via National Library of Medicine